 It’s no news to you that Bundeena is home to pretty much all the adventures ever (cue fishing, hiking, kayaking, swimming, camping etc.).
 Based on the beachfront in southern Sydney, this place is another beauty for paddling since it borders ocean bays and beaches.

-We’re all about practicality and there’s nothing more practical then SUP-ing right outside one of Sydney’s best harbour bars and eateries (what’s up Watson’s Bay Boutique Hotel).
+We’re all about practicality and there’s nothing more practical then SUP-ing right outside one of Sydney’s best harbour bars and eateries (we're talking about Watson’s Bay Boutique Hotel).
 And let’s be honest, you hang around here almost every weekend anyway so paddling by day and drinking Pimm’s by night just makes sense, okay.
-More details here.
+More details are here.